< Go to Avalanche Beacons

 Ease of using multiple burials

-One of our top picks for multiple burial searches and among beacons we tested was the best in these scenerios for sub $300.
+One of our top picks for multiple burial searches and among beacons we tested was the best in these scenerios for nearly $300.
 The Pieps Sport has a super functional and easy to use flagging feature that is an improvement over the previous, older Pieps DSP Tour.
 It shows the number of victims with little buried person icons up to four victims, when the Pieps DSP Sport flags a victim it puts a square around them to show they have been flagged.
 The Sport has no "unflagging" feature like the more complex version the Pieps DSP Pro.

 Smart Transmitter Technology

 The Pieps Sport, like the all the other current Pieps beacons uses their "Smart Transmitter Technology.
 This technology is designed to help eliminating signal overlap when multiple beacons are buried.
 How it works, is after the buried beacon hasn't moved for two minutes (Like when you are buried) it searches (so yes it is searching and sending at the same time) to see if there is another beacon sending nearby.
-If it does sense a beacon within around 5 or 6 meters away it will adjusted the cadence or "pulsing" so it doesn't overlap with the other beacon to make it easier on the searcher.
+If it does sense a beacon within around 5 or 6 meters away it will adjust the cadence or "pulsing" so it doesn't overlap with the other beacon to make it easier on the searcher.

 Black Diamond/Pieps claim to use a much harder glass to further protect the screen from damage compared to the older Pieps DSP Tour.

 The only thing we really don't like about the new Pieps compared to the old one is the battery life display.
 The old Pieps DSP Tour and DSP's display battery life like all other beacons with a battery percentage, while the new Pieps Sport like its more advanced cousin the DSP Pro use a battery bare displaying 1/3, 2/3 or 3/3 full similar to most cell phones.